Jamie Bellenoit, LMFT, Ph.D – Executive Director

 Lauren Schempp, LCSW – Director of Special Initiatives

-Lauren is a Licensed Clinical Social Worker and is our Director of Special Initiatives.
+Lauren is a Licensed Clinical Social Worker and is CCGC’s Director of Special Initiatives.
 Lauren came to the Clinic in 2007 after earning her Bachelor’s Degree in Social Work from Western New England University and a Master’s Degree in Social Work from Boston University.
 Lauren has worked in a variety of settings throughout the Clinic and has had roles in CCGC’s Intensive Outpatient Program and CCGC School before becoming the Director of Special Initiatives in 2016.
 Lauren’s experiences at the Clinic have led her to a variety of areas of clinical interest including co-parenting after divorce and separation, psychotic disorders, and substance abuse.
 After many years working directly with local universities and supervising generations of CCGC staff, Lauren has also discovered a passion for clinical supervision as well as the training and field education of social work students.
-Over the past few years, Lauren also took on several special projects, including the Clinic’s transition to a new Electronic Health Record and writing the grant which brought Trauma Focused CBT to our agency.
-As she moves into her new role this year as Director of Special Initiatives, she hopes to bring the energy, motivation, and organizational skills she has shown in other roles to new projects benefiting the clinic and its internal and external communities.
+Over the past few years, Lauren also took on several special projects, including the Clinic’s transition to a new Electronic Health Record and writing the grant which brought Trauma-Focused Cognitive Behavioral Therapy (TFCBT) to our agency.
+In her current role as Director of Special Initiatives, she hopes to bring the energy, motivation, and organizational skills she has shown in other roles to new projects benefiting the clinic and its internal and external communities.

 After studying in multiple disciplines throughout her college career, Molly Mitzman graduated from the University of Connecticut with a Bachelor’s Degree in Psychology.
 Since then she has been able to bring a variety of different interests and values to the North Star IOP Program, where she worked from 2011-2016.
-After reimagining the curriculum for the IOP group, Molly was able to successfully reorganize the Program’s behavioral system while simultaneously working in direct care every day to introduce hands on therapeutic activities to children.
+After reimagining the curriculum for the IOP group, Molly was able to successfully reorganize the Program’s behavioral system while simultaneously working in direct care every day to introduce hands-on therapeutic activities to children.
 In doing these things, Molly discovered a passion for organizational and development work and was able to hone important skills needed to help bring together the Clinic and the community it represents.
-Molly has had the opportunity to work on multiple events and fundraising activities at the Clinic over the past two years and has been creating publications for these purposes as well.
-As of 2016, Molly will be transitioning out of the IOP program and is looking forward to continuing a legacy of creativity and positive change as the Clinic’s new Development Coordinator.
+Molly has had the opportunity to work on multiple events and fundraising activities at the Clinic over the past three years and has been creating publications for these purposes as well.
+In 2016, Molly became the Clinic’s Development Coordinator, and now oversees a number of different areas relating to fundraising, marketing, social media and web management, and grant writing for the Clinic.
+In this new role, Molly hopes to create new relationships and strong connections with CCGC’s external community, while helping to bring resources and funding to services and programs that CCGC provides.

 Nereida Lopez – Information Technology Manager